lkldev/TooInstance_Public/README.md

   - *TOBEFILLED*
 #### Setting Up
   - Below is an overview of our project directory structure

 ![Architecture](https://github.com/lkldev/TooInstance_Public/blob/main/images/overviewDirStructure.jpg)

+  - Using Commandline (Please note - I have enabled virtual environment on my end), traverse to the dashboard folder, then the app folder as seen below.

 ## <a name="user-stories"></a>5.
 User Stories